ciscoo/alga-web/readme.md

 In addition to the requirements above, you will also need to have [Composer](https://getcomposer.org/) installed on your local system and production system.

-The installation precedures below are for **development** purposes only.
+The installation procedures below are for **development** purposes only.

 ## Installation - Linux
 The following will get you up and running any Debian based linux.
 If you do not want to alter your system, then see the Vagrant installation section.